FAR-Lab/Interactive-Lab-Hub/Lab 6/README.md

 [Video Link](https://drive.google.com/file/d/1LrZzyW5d5auMs_47vhyaIRIryTkDqJ-P/view?usp=sharing)

 **5. BONUS (Wendy didn't approve this so you should probably ignore it)** get the whole class to run your code and make your distributed system BIGGER.

+-- I worked with Vince Bartle on this lab